KapilSoni129/IIT-KGP_KLIV/README.md

 ![My Image](./frontend/public/cloudi.jpg)

 ## Setting Up accounts
-Make a file of .env in the same directory, and please add these five credentials you can access.
+Make a file of .env in the same directory of server.js, and please add these five credentials you can access.

 - MYSQL_DATABASE: Name of the database where your table of reviews is made and stored.
 - MYSQL_PASSWORD: Password of your MySQL that you have set up in your localhost:3000.